theFroodyOne/codegen_testsuite/README.md

 Run with "chmod +x testCodeGen.sh" and "./testCodeGen.sh" in same subdirectory

+Make sure jasmin.jar is in src folder or adjust testscript accordningly

 Dependencies: In.java

 Please add testcases I don't wanna write them all myself